Walmart Global Tech logo

 Explore More Work

-Reducing Vendor Costs by Hiring a New UX Team
+Reducing Quarterly Vendor Costs by $1M

 Led the transfer of multiple UX projects from a 3rd party design agency and built a new enterprise design team.

-Reducing Vendor Costs by Hiring a New UX Team
+Reducing Quarterly Vendor Costs by $1M

 Led the transfer of multiple UX projects from a 3rd party design agency and built a new enterprise design team.